Ear Piercing Infections: Causes & Treatment

 Infections aren’t fun, but keep in mind most of them are only temporary until you get them properly treated.
 It may suck for a while, though you’ll come out the other side in no time by following the great advice presented within this article.

 What Is An Ear Piercing Infection?

 An ear piercing infection is when a simple ear piercing takes a drastic turn for the worse.
 In an infection, a harmful organism sets up shop in your piercing hole and starts causing problems that lead to a variety of symptoms.

 Generally, a piercing infection occurs no differently than any other kind of skin infection.
 The infection develops due to bacteria getting into the open wound, and killing healthy cells throughout the area.
-This causes nasty visible symptoms and delays future healing until the infection is eradicated.
+This causes nasty visible symptoms and increases healing times until the infection is eradicated.

 What Causes An Infected Ear Piercing?

 When bacteria get trapped in the small hole your piercer has created, it can have a hard time making its way out of there.
 If you neglect to do your ear piercing cleaning, it is even less likely to exit that spot.

 Once the bacteria is present, it begins to multiply.
 One thing leads to another and before long, you’ll have a whole team of bacteria in there causing problems.
 When it gets to that point, you’ll begin to see and feel the signs of infection.